nanoexpress/nanoexpress/README.md

 ## NOTE

-This application isn't production ready and use at your own risk
+This library reached the `Alpha` status and works good, see `/examples` folder

 ## Motiviation